2015 MAC Championship Game: History

+For the third consecutive season the Bowling Green Falcons and Northern Illinois Huskies faced off in the MAC Championship Game.
+The previous season, the Huskies defeated the Falcons 51-17 to win the conference title.
+2015 marked the sixth consecutive MAC Championship appearance for the Huskies.
+They are 3-3 in previous appearances.

+This was the fourth MAC Championship Game appearance for Bowling Green and their third consecutive appearance; they first appeared in 2003 and are 1-2 in previous appearances.
+Their Championship was in 2013.

 Teams

 Bowling Green Falcons

 Bowling Green dominated the MAC East, with their only conference loss coming to West division co-champion Toledo.
 Bowling Green's resume also featured non-conference wins over Big Ten Conference teams Maryland and Purdue and a narrow three-point loss to a Memphis team that finished 9–3 in the regular season.
+Bowling Green clinched a berth in the championship game following their win over Western Michigan on November 11th.